 If you have not received confirmation within seven days of registering, please contact the Office of Industrial Outreach to make sure we received your registration.

 - No refunds will be issued after the course has begun.
 Substitutions may be made any time before the beginning of the course by informing the Office of Industrial Outreach by emailing firstname.lastname@example.org

 - If the course is cancelled, enrollees will be advised and receive a full refund

-- Allow up to 3 weeks to receive refunds
+- Allow up to three weeks to receive refunds